Did you see? Weather in August will be colder than July

 Last Tuesday (19), an operation was launched to combat the illegal production and sale of fertilizers in Colombo, in the metropolitan region of Curitiba, Paraná.
 At the site, 183,000 kilos of illegal fertilizers were seized. read more.

-2) ‘Our goal was never to have the highest productivity, but the best profitability’
+2) ‘Our objective was never to have the highest productivity, but the best profitability’

 A flood made the Ferri family leave Santa Helena, Paraná, and go to Mato Grosso in the 1980s.
 In the fourth special program of the Mais Milho project, producer Fernando Ferri received our team in Campo Verde (MT), to tell details of this story and reveal the recipe for the success of the family, which cultivated 125 hectares in the South region and now cultivates more than 3 thousand hectares in the Cerrado. check out.